 Travelling with a disability?
 Latitude has you covered

-You dont need to pay over the odds for disabled travel insurance.
-Our new Latitude travel insurance cover for people with pre-existing medical conditions will give you the disability travel insurance you need at the right price.
+You dont need to pay over the odds for a pre-existing condition.
+At Holiday Extras, we will give you the disability travel insurance you need at the right price.
 Weve provided more than 60,000 Latitude policies in the past year, making travel easier and cheaper for people who have been turned down for standard holiday insurance.
 Find out below how our travel insurance for disabled people can help you get your holiday off to a great start.

 Why choose Latitude holiday insurance for disabled people?

 Theres no reason why organising travel insurance for the disabled has to be stressful or expensive.
 At Holiday Extras, when you book a Latitude policy youll get up to £15m in medical cover, cancellation cover up to £5,000 per person per trip and up to £2,000 baggage cover, at a very competitive price.
 Annual and single-trip policies are available, with options including cruise cover too.
 Latitude is ideal for family travel, and provides travel insurance for disabled children.